Updated April 26, 2023

 Although many marketers perceive them as interchangeable, international and global marketing are two distinct concepts.
 International marketing refers to the marketing strategies utilized by marketers who possess knowledge of the specific markets in different countries.
 Conversely, global marketing is a marketing approach that involves the creation of marketing efforts that target the unique characteristics of the global market.

-We can understand that these two terms sometimes sound similar to most people most of the time but actually they are not.
+We can understand that these two terms sometimes sound similar to most people most of the time, but actually, they are not.
 They aren’t analogous by any means.
-In the words of Oxford University Press, global marketing is when an organization utilizes an exact promotional tactic all over the world – like Nike or Wal-Mart.
-Under its purview, the entire world is deemed one market and does not adjust the products or services, distribution channels or the communication to regional requirements.
+In the words of Oxford University Press, global marketing is when an organization utilizes an exact promotional tactic worldwide – like Nike or Wal-Mart.
+Under the purview of global marketing, the entire world is considered one market, and products or services, distribution channels, and communication are not adjusted to regional requirements.

 International Marketing vs Global Marketing

 Here are some of the key differences between the two terms that show that these are not similar: